genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/03_banner.md

 ## Use cases

-* Warning notifications
+* warning notifications
-* Advertisement
+* advertisement
 * displaying a logo